TissueImageAnalytics/tiatoolbox/README.md

 ### Install Python package

-If you wish to use our programs, perhaps without developing them further, run the command `pip install tiatoolbox`.
+If you wish to use our programs, perhaps without developing them further, run the command `pip install tiatoolbox` or `pip install --ignore-installed --upgrade tiatoolbox` to upgrade from an existing installation.
+Detailed installation instructions can be found in the [documentation](https://tia-toolbox.readthedocs.io/en/latest/installation.html).

 To understand better how the programs work, study the jupyter notebooks referred to under the heading **Examples Taster**.